MileHacker Logo

 Best Times to Visit

-Spring (late March to May) for mild weather and sakura.
+Spring (late Between march And may) for pleasant weather and sakura.
 Summer (July to August) for beaches and marine sports.
-Winter (December to February) for clear views of Mount Fuji.
+Winter (December to February) for clear views of Fuji-san.

 Next Up: Best Time to Visit Fujisawa.
 Weather, Seasons, Climate